swharden/SWHarden.com/content/blog2/2021-01-31-xml-doc-name-reflection.md

 ---
-Title: Reflection and XML Documentation in C#
+title: Reflection and XML Documentation in C#
-Description: How to access XML documentation from within a C# application
+description: How to access XML documentation from within a C# application
 Date: 2021-01-31 13:57:00
 tags: ["csharp"]
 ---